joedennelson/journal/README.md

 <li>ide enhanses your coding capabilities for github such as learn how to do branches enhace web pages and furthermore</li>
   <li>vs code lets you source code and collabirate with others</li>
   <li>abstraction redesignings the design process makes it easier and better in the long run</li>
+  <li>operator someone who operates equipment or a machine</li>
+  <li>A logical operator is a symbol or word used to connect two or more expressions</li>
+  <li>Definition.
+The arithmetic operators perform addition, subtraction, multiplication, division, exponentiation, and modulus operations</li>